 - Whistleblowing reports from students (submitted on the red web-based form in the “Speak up” system) will be sent in encrypted format to UiO’s central post office where they are decrypted and forwarded to the relevant “Speak up” reception centre at the faculty concerned.
 The “Speak up” reception centres consist of the faculty’s learning environment contact, his/her deputy and the Vice Dean (studies and education) or the Dean, who will decide what unit should be responsible for processing based on the nature of the case.
 Those who receive the cases need not be those who will follow up/process the cases, but they may be.

 - The Internal Auditing Unit (EIR) (Norwegian) is the addressee for whistleblowing reports submitted by employees, and will decrypt and forward the reports via ePhorte to the relevant line management.

-- IR has a monitoring role with regard to the scope of whistleblowing reports and for ensuring that each case is followed up by the line management.
-IR will automatically receive copies of all matters reported by students on the red web-based form through the “Speak up” system.
+- EIR has a monitoring role with regard to the scope of whistleblowing reports and for ensuring that each case is followed up by the line management.
+EIR will automatically receive copies of all matters reported by students on the red web-based form through the “Speak up” system.

 Receipt of whistleblowing reports